-This is the space where people try to sum up their lives in three sentences.
+This is the space where people try to sum up their lives in a few sentences!

 - I’m interested in everything and need another life to accomplish all the things I want to do.

 - My motto is Dum vivimus, vivamus, which in Latin means “Let us LIVE while we live.”

-- I’m a writer, preschool through grade 12 multiple-subject teacher, professional pianist and choral director, and outdoor enthusiast…who also enjoys sharing teaching ideas.
+- I’m a writer, preschool through grade 12 multiple-subject teacher, professional pianist and choral director, faculty coach, and outdoor enthusiast…who also enjoys sharing teaching ideas.

 - My teaching style?
 Here’s a comment from a public school 3rd grader when he introduced me to his parents: “This is Ms. Locklear.
 Her class isn’t school.”

 I better explain #4.
-Starting with my first teaching job, I’ve written productions, units, and curricula every year, creating experiences that were predominantly hands-on.
-Luckily, testing data…if testing is important to you…has documented that my students have excelled with my rather unusual instructional techniques.
-More importantly, they remained interested, enthusiastic, focused, and always seemed to rise above my high expectations.
+Starting with my first teaching job, I’ve written music-drama productions and units and curricula in various fields, creating experiences that are predominantly hands-on.
+Testing data has documented that my students have excelled with my rather unusual instructional techniques.
+More importantly, they remain interested, enthusiastic, focused, and always seem to rise above my high expectations.
 So yes, that 3rd grader was spot on!

-I have a bit of writing backup from my former Principal, P. VanDenBrink: “Her intelligence and organization in curriculum writing and planning is outstanding.”
+I have a bit of writing backup from my former principal at an overseas school: “Her intelligence and organization in curriculum writing and planning is outstanding.” – Phillip V.

-- Holds degrees from the University of Texas at Austin and Stephen F. Austin State University
+- …hold degrees from the University of Texas at Austin and Stephen F. Austin State University.

-- Was Founder and Director of the 80-student Central Oregon History Performers (est. 1996) – celebrating history through music, art, dance, and drama.
+- …am Founder and Director of the 80-student Central Oregon History Performers (est. 1996) – celebrating history through music, art, dance, and drama.

-- Has written for Al Akhawayn University Bridge (Morocco), As You Were: The Military Review, The Berwick Advertiser (England), The Choral Journal, Homeschool Life Magazine, The Mayflower Quarterly Magazine, Randall House Museum (Canada), and Wreck & Rescue Journal (U.S. Life-Saving Service Heritage Association).
+- …have written articles for Al Akhawayn University Bridge (Morocco), As You Were: The Military Review, The Berwick Advertiser (England), The Choral Journal, Homeschool Life Magazine, The Mayflower Quarterly Magazine, Randall House Museum (Canada), and Wreck & Rescue Journal (U.S. Life-Saving Service Heritage Association).